solidi/writing/writing-ideas.md

 1. How to Place on the Front Page of Hacker News
     1. Add "Angle of Attack" on how to write something
     1. Appeal to readers by telling them [how something complicated works](https://twitter.com/paulg/status/1553708274465140736)
+1. What Made Goldeneye 007 Great?
+    1. Add "arcade feel" to the bullet about multiplayer

 ## What is a _____ Anyway?